The best high school graduation gifts!

 Pin for later!

 I also asked 12 other recent graduates, both guys and girls.
 Here is what I found out with direct quotes about their favorites to make the best guide for high school graduation gifts… *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
 My full disclosure policy is here.

 Gifts for guys (or gals):

-1. Money or gift cards to local eateries- “Who doesn’t love free money and food?!”
+1. Money or gift cards to fast food chains or local eateries- “Who doesn’t love free money and food?!”

 2. College hat – “Great to already have when I got to school.”